emfcamp/Mk2-Firmware/README.md

 #### Contributing
 * If you wish to work on code please fork our repo, do your work in a branch and submit a pull request for review
 * Please do not commit to master
+* For discussing changes, please point your IRC client at #tilda on Freenode